JoReyes93/JoReyes93/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### I am currently learning and working on some personal projects with python, I love python language, I am learning Javascript, html, css some frameworks such as
+### I am currently learning and working on some personal projects with python, I love python language, I am learning Javascript, html, css some frameworks such as:
 ### Django and Flask, I am taking a datascience course, I like statistics
 ### I worked as a technical support for a company called PBS Nicaragua
 ### I would like to get experience with programming and collaborate with projects, payment doesn't matter